Interview by Nicholas Burman

 In the instances where people can experience XR work in a physical space, have you come across instances where the gaps and overlaps between reality and virtual reality have been utilised in creative ways, where the setting of a VR installation has played a role in the work?

-I have experienced many of these works, but exceptionally striking one was the outstanding piece THE KEY by Celine Tricart, which I saw last year at the Venice Biennale VR.
-The immersive piece coincides congenially with the physical setting, and there is even a performer inside the space together with the visitor adding an extra level of complexion and meaning, which leads to an extraordinary artistic experience.
+I have experienced many of these works, but an exceptionally striking one was the outstanding piece, THE KEY by Celine Tricart, which I saw last year at the Venice Biennale VR.
+The immersive piece coincides congenially with the physical setting, and there is even a performer inside the space together with the visitor, adding an extra level of complexion and meaning, which leads to an extraordinary artistic experience.

 In your opinion, what are the key trends in VR art, film and documentary which you think will be front and centre of the medium over the next year or two?

 The massive changes that the global pandemic has brought upon us have led to a strong push towards digital habits like remote working, collective virtual experiences and digital connection.
 All of these trends will influence how artists, creators and filmmakers will decide to share their stories, visions and dreams.
 I believe that, for example, we will experience new forms of virtual and remote entertainment.
 The first steps towards Mixed Reality concerts and theatre performances have already been gone, but there is much more to come.